navicore/iot-server-demo/README.md

 All current assessments at the location level are available from the location actor for 24 hours.

-The windowing code is based on Software Mill's great [post about Akka Streams and windowing].
+The windowing code is based on Software Mill's excellent [post about Akka Streams and windowing].

 ### To Run